+In addition to availability, some data quality issues were encountered.
 Problematic variables are highlighted in red.

 TAMASA data quality

-The data required to rerun Paul’s analysis falls into two broad categories: prices and labour requirements.
+The data required to re-run Paul’s analysis falls into two broad categories: prices and labour requirements.

 Price data seems to be the most reliable.
 Values were in line with that was reported by Paul and Esther Mungi who is doing her field work in Tanzania.

 Unfortunately, labour data does not seem to be as trustworthy as the price data.
-Mainly because it is impacted by several kinds of uncertainties.
+Mainly because it is impacted by several kinds of uncertainties, which will be explained below.

 Labour variables are calculated based on farmers estimate for: